KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

 ### Observations

-- Stage contracts are codified via the schemas stored under `pipeline/schemas/`.
+- Stage contracts are codified via the bundled schemas stored under `dist/schemas/` (sources live in `pipeline/schemas/src/`).
 - Cross-cutting utilities (HTTP, Git, filesystem) are still duplicated between Python and Node scripts.
 - The orchestration logic lives in ad-hoc npm scripts, making it hard to express partial runs or retries.